rajnikant307/transitive-relationship-resolve/README.md

 # transitive-relationship-resolve
 This program resolve transitive dependency to linear one.
+You need to have Java 1.8 to run it.

 ### Build a jar
 ```